designedmind/2017/CFP.md

 why such an identification makes sense, or accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
-These relegate consciousness to a rather passive role, serendipitous but otherwise useless, free of specifics that distinguish it from any other kind of information processing that occurs in the biological world.
+These relegate consciousness to a rather passive role, serendipitous but otherwise useless, bereft of any specific character that distinguishes it from any other kind of information processing that occurs in the biological world.

 This is a powerful intuition, but neglects the distinct role that consciousness plays in our behaviour.
 Human beings have a rich set of